radrich/richarmstrong.net/_workouts/idea-dump.md

 ---
 title: Idea Dump
 subtitle: Come Up With As Many Ideas for One of These Topics As You Can
-desc: "Come up with ideas for one of these topics."
+description: "Come up with ideas for one of these topics."
 background_color: "#ff5500"
 color: "white"
 index: true